pwbriggs/music-assistant.github.io/docs/player-support/snapcast.md

 - The Snapcast provider is not enabled by default.
 A built-in Snapserver with the Snapweb option is launched when this provider is added.
 Once enabled the workings of the server are transparent and the clients appear in the MA UI
 - Music Assistant only supports Snapcast version 0.27.0 (or newer)
 - The Snapcast provider will use the built-in Snapserver by default although a switch in the settings allows the use of an external server if desired.
 When using an external server the server IP and port must be entered.
+- The built-in Snapserver can only accept connections from Music Assistant
 - If it is necessary to adjust the latency of a client, it must be done from another interface such as Snapdroid or Snapweb
 - Pausing the player is NOT supported.
 If you try and do that you will get weird behaviour.
 - The Snapcast app for iOS is broken as it uses an old version of Snapclient.
 Using it brings problems with this provider